jenschlot/IBM-Bluemix-DevOps-Documentation/docs/TrackPlan/timeline.md

 ## Create a timeline.

-[Note] for international users.
-If you have problem to follow the steps.
-Change the browser language setting to use English.
-Currently, this problem is tracked as defect.

 To create a timeline.
 Follow the steps below.

 1. Click "CURRENT WORK" at project top page
 >  ![CURRENT WORK](../images/trackplan/timeline.currentwork.png)
-2. Click "Create Timeline" link
+2. Click "Create Timeline" button
 >  ![Create Timeline](../images/trackplan/timeline.createtimeline.png)
-3. Enter start date, duration of print and number of Sprints.
+3. Enter start date, duration of Sprint and number of Sprints.
 >  ![Timeline Dialog](../images/trackplan/timeline.timelinedialog.png)

 Once the timeline is created, the timeline will be shown at the project top page.

 > ![Timeline Display](../images/trackplan/timeline.timelinedisplay.png)